 How to draw lewis structure of CH4 (Methane)?

-CH4 Lewis structure is very simple and easy to draw, it is made up of one carbon (C) atom that takes the central position and four hydrogens (H) that spread around the central atom.
+CH4 Lewis structure is made up of one carbon (C) atom and four hydrogens (H) atoms.
+The carbon atom is in the middle position and hydrogen is in the surrounding position.
 There are no lone pair electrons present in the lewis dot structure of CH4.

 Let’s see how to draw the lewis structure of CH4 by following some simple steps-

 Simple steps for drawing the Lewis dot structure for CH4